dylanoonk/notetaker-i-hardly-know-er/README.md

 ## Acknowledgements

 - Built using [Express](https://expressjs.com/), [EJS](https://ejs.co/), and [Bootstrap](https://getbootstrap.com/).
+- Twemoji: Open source emoji library by Twitter (Used for favicon).
 - Inspired by the need for a simple yet powerful note-taking solution.